Institutions of society examples. Social institution: concept, types, functions

 Success or failure is associated with a person’s ability to adapt to the system of social norms of society.

-1. conformism- the agreement of the individual with the goals generally accepted in society and the means to achieve them.
-The assignment of this type to deviant is not accidental.
+1. Conformism– an individual’s agreement with the generally accepted goals and means of achieving them in society.
+The classification of this type as deviant is not accidental.

-3. ritualism- rejection of generally accepted goals, but the use of standard means for society.
+3. Ritualism– rejection of generally accepted goals, but the use of standard means for society.

-4. retreatism- complete rejection of social attitudes.
+4. Retreatism– complete rejection of social attitudes.

 Within the framework of other sociological theories, the following types are distinguished as the main types of deviant behavior: